List of Amazon products and services: AmazonSmile

 Amazon also created "channels" to benefit certain causes.
 In 2004, Amazon allowed customers to donate $6 to $200 to the campaigns of 2004 US presidential candidates, providing links that raised $300,000 for the candidates.
 Amazon has periodically reactivated a Red Cross donation channel after crises such as Hurricane Sandy, Hurricane Katrina, and the 2004 earthquake and tsunami in the Indian Ocean.
 By January 2005, nearly 200,000 people had donated over $15.7 million in the US.

 In 2013, Amazon launched a charity initiative called AmazonSmile.
-It could be accessed by going to smile.amazon.com, smile.amazon.co.uk, or smile.amazon.de when normally shopping, and allows Amazon to donate 0.5% of the sale price of eligible items to the customer's selected charity as its sponsor.
+It could be accessed by going to smile.amazon.com, smile.amazon.co.uk, or smile.amazon.de when normally shopping, and allowed Amazon to donate 0.5% of the sale price of eligible items to the customer's selected charity as its sponsor.

-On January 18, 2023, Amazon announced that it will be winding down AmazonSmile on February 20, 2023, to focus on philanthropic giving programs.
+On January 18, 2023, Amazon announced that it would be winding down AmazonSmile on February 20, 2023, to focus on philanthropic giving programs.